The complexity of geometric scaling: Geometric scaling

-Note that in the following we state the lower bounds for the exact forms of Algorithm~\ref{DPP.sec.1.alg.1} and Algorithm~\ref{DPP.sec.3.alg.1}.
-In light of the above discussion and Proposition~\ref{prop:upperBound}, using the early stopping variants reduces the number of required halving steps, and thus the lower bounds, by the $n$ term under $\log$.
+In light of the above discussion, it follows from Proposition~\ref{prop:upperBound} that using the early stopping variants reduces the number of required halving steps, and thus the lower bounds, by the $n$ term under $\log$.